A Principal Contractor of a construction project is defined by Work Health & Safety (WHS) legislation.

 Prequalification of Principal Contractors

 Principal Contractors have additional WHS legislative duties and have management and control of the worksite.

 In 2021, Cm3 introduced a new Risk Review assessment to apply a more critical lens to the evaluation of documents submitted as evidence of a contractor’s capability in this capacity.
 It also makes sure that only those businesses who genuinely are, or who want to be, Principal Contractors are assessed in this category.

 - SWMS review

 - General construction induction

-This new Principal Contractor prequalification assessment provides increased confidence for Cm3 clients, knowing that the same standards are expected of all Principal Contractors prequalifying for work with them.
+This new Principal Contractor prequalification assessment provides increased confidence for Cm3 clients.
+It does this by ensuring that the same standards are expected of all Principal Contractors prequalifying for work with them.
 Additionally, it gives contractors assurance that they are assessed fairly and in the same way as other Principal Contractors bidding for work.
-A client may ask a contractor to undertake the Principal Contractor Risk Review if they have not yet formally been appointed or selected as a Principal Contractor.
+A client may ask a contractor to undertake the Risk Review if they have not yet formally been appointed or selected as a Principal Contractor.
 The Risk Review was released after an extensive program of testing with clients and contractors.